hartwigmedical/hmftools/sv-linx/README_VIS.md

 ## Line Insertions

-The following examples have similar configurations to the smaller images above but the second has the additional flag set:
+The following examples have similar configurations to the smaller images above but the second has an additional flag:

 ```
 -interpolate_cna_positions